nimbly/Syndicate/README.md

 | Webhook        | Y         | N        | n/a |

-Is there an implementation you would like to see supported?
+Is there an integration you would like to see supported?
 Let us know in [Github Discussions](https://github.com/nimbly/Syndicate/discussions) or open a Pull Request!

 Alternatively, you can implement your own consumers and publishers by adhering to the `Nimbly\Syndicate\ConsumerInterface` and/or `Nimbly\Syndicate\PublisherInterface` interfaces.